artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab3/README.md

 Are the results for I$ misses reasonable?

 **TASK:**
-Propose additional RISC-V Assembly codes that evaluate different scenarios and measure the results using appropriate performance counters (such as instruction cache misses, branch misprediction rate, etc.).
+Propose additional RISC-V Assembly codes (modify the contents of file ```Test_Assembly.S```) that evaluate different scenarios and measure the results using appropriate performance counters (such as instruction cache misses, branch misprediction rate, etc.).

 ## Exercise 2